 |Gray, brown, black, blue, silver, sable, white, red, cream, fawn, and brindle

 |Owners without children or with older kids, seniors who want an affectionate pup

 |Independent yet affectionate, energetic and intelligent, can be nervous, likes to bark

-Are you ready to find out more about the sweet and playful Ratshi Terrier?
-These cute little pups were created by crossing two small pedigree breeds that are packed full of personality: the Rat Terrier and the Shih Tzu.
-The result is incredibly cute pups who have way more energy and bounce than can fit into their tiny bodies!
+Are you ready to learn more about the sweet and playful Ratshi Terrier?
+These cute little pups were created by crossing two small pedigree breeds packed full of personality: the Rat Terrier and the Shih Tzu.
+The result is incredibly cute pups with way more energy and bounce than can fit into their tiny bodies!

-These little dogs do require a certain type of owner who can help bring out their best side.
-While they’re affectionate and full of love for their pet parents, they can be nervous and temperamental too.
-The Ratshi Terrier is quite a new breed of designer dogs, so you may not know as much about them as some other breeds.
+These little dogs require a dedicated owner who can help bring out their best side.
+While they’re affectionate and full of love for their pet parents, they can be nervous and temperamental, too.
+The Ratshi Terrier is a new breed of designer dog, so you may not know as much about them.

-If this pup has been on your list of potential breeds, now’s the time to find out everything you need to know.
+If this pup has been on your list of potential breeds, now’s the time to learn everything you need to know.
 Perhaps they’re going to be your perfect match!

 Ratshi Terrier Puppies

 These pups do best in a calm, quiet home without small children.
-They can also be prone to separation anxiety and toilet training issues, so a patient owner who understands how to train to minimize these issues is going to be key.
-If you think that sounds like you, then a Ratshi Terrier will make a loyal and loving companion who will stick to your side like glue.
+They can also be prone to separation anxiety and toilet training issues, so a patient owner who understands how to train to minimize these issues is going to be critical.
+If you think that sounds like you, a Ratshi Terrier will make a loyal and loving companion who will stick to your side like glue.

 3 Little-Known Facts About the Ratshi Terrier

-The Ratshi Terrier combines two breeds known for their large personalities, so it’s no wonder that the resulting puppies are highly likely to share this trait.
-Shih Tzus are skilled at getting their way and often manage to charm their owners into letting them get away with things that another breed would surely get told off for!
+The Ratshi Terrier combines two breeds known for their large personalities, so it’s no wonder the resulting puppies are highly likely to share this trait.
+Shih Tzus are skilled at getting their way and often charm their owners into letting them get away with things that another breed would surely get told off for!

 You might get a pup that looks like a Rat Terrier with the personality of a Shih Tzu or vice versa!
 The other possibility is a pup that is a mixture of both parent breeds.

-3. The Ratshi Terrier is accepted by certain breed associations
+3. The Ratshi Terrier Is Accepted by Certain Breed Associations

 Temperament & Intelligence of the Ratshi Terrier 🧠